rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

 - My motivation to become a pianist started at 13 years old when my father bought an electronic piano.
-- I enrolled on a summer piano class in **Regis Benedictine Academy** located in Batangas City, Philippines at 15 years old.
+- I enrolled on a summer piano class in **Regis Benedictine Academy** located in Batangas, Philippines at 15 years old.
 - With continuous learning and motivation, my piano skills developed over time ranging from ability to play nursery rhymes up to iconic songs adaptation and classical music.
 - I have experienced playing grand piano in **[Pontefino Hotel](https://www.pontefinohotel.com/)** and **[Robinsons Mall](https://robinsonsmalls.com/)** Lipa branch since the last quarter of the year 2022 in Batangas province, and several malls around National Capital Region on year 2024.